fizge/1-SENECA-UDC_Coil_Proyect/README.md

 | Mac              | *Mac OS 11 or higher     |

 ## Installation Instructions
-Before downloading StatWizard, ensure your device meets the system requirements.
-While the installation process differs slightly for Mac and Windows, the StatWizard interface and features are identical on both platforms.
+Once you review if your device is compatible, you can download StatWizard to your desktop and start using all of its data analyzing features.
+The installation process differs slightly on both Mac and Windows operating systems, but the StatWizard interface.

-### To install StatWizard
+### To install StatWizard [needs work- will be editing tonight]
 1. On your browser, visit StatWizard's [Download page](www.placeholderstatwizardweb.com).
-2. Select the download link that fits your system requirements (See System Requirements Table) STILL EDITING :))) - Cristine
+2. Select the download link that fits your system requirements (See System Requirements Table)

-## Using StatWizard
+3. Open your downloads folder and click the file.
+The StatWizard Setup Wizard appears.
+4. Click Start Install.
+5. Click Finish Install to exit setup.

-### StatWizard interface
+### To launch StatWizard [needs work- editing tonight]
+1. Locate the StatWizard file on your desktop.
+2. Click the file.
+The StatWizard welcome screen opens.
+3. Click Start.

+## The StatWizard Interface [will label main interface for latitude, longitude and selections]
+StatWizard has many features to help you customize the result

 ### Opening data files